lukeoson/lukeoson.github.io/README.md

 Greenfield Architecture of Cisco, Meraki, Aruba, & Allied Telesis.

-_At Lloret, i'm regretfully unfulfilled with the industry segment.
+_Lloret is a lovely company, but i'm regretfully unfulfilled with the industry segment.
 I'm looking for something more inspiring that embraces the paradigm shift toward Infrastructure as Code._

 S : Network Design mapping Client Specifications to constraints.
 M : Requirements delivered in strict adherence to defined budget.